-You will experience the stimulating, international environment in our research laboratories and grasp first hand the meaning of interdisciplinary science.
+You will experience the stimulating and international environment in our research laboratories and grasp first-hand the meaning of interdisciplinary science.
 We will focus on the chemical principles underlying protein structure and function.
-We will examine how proteins fold into complex “molecular machines”, and how malfunction of individual proteins leads to failure and disease.
-We will combine lectures with experiments in research laboratories.
-You will be introduced to advanced methods in structural biology, molecular cell biology and biophysics to study protein machines at atomic resolution.
-The interdisciplinary range of methods includes NMR, mass spectrometry and proteomics, crystallography, fluorescence spectroscopy and microscopy.
+We will examine how proteins fold into complex 'molecular machines', and how malfunction of individual proteins leads to failure and disease.
+You will be introduced to advanced methods in structural biology, molecular cell biology, chemical biology and biophysics to study protein machines at atomic resolution.
+The interdisciplinary range of methods includes cryo-electron microscopy, NMR, mass spectrometry and proteomics, crystallography, fluorescence spectroscopy and microscopy.

 This course focuses on the chemical principles underlying protein structure and function.
-It elucidates how proteins form assemblies of “molecular machines” that work together to sustain the living state.
-We will explore how proteins “know” what shape they should fold up into following their synthesis, how they cluster into dynamic macromolecular complexes, and how these complexes communicate to form “social” networks that enable cells to move, replicate, signal, and execute other vital processes.
+It elucidates how proteins form assemblies of 'molecular machines' that work together to sustain the living state.
+We will explore how proteins 'know' what shape they should fold up into following their synthesis, how they cluster into dynamic macromolecular complexes, and how these complexes communicate to form 'social' networks that enable cells to move, replicate, signal, and execute other vital processes.
 We also focus on the varied post-translational modifications proteins undergo (e.g. N-/O-glycosylation and phosphorylation) and how these can have an enormous impact on protein function and lifetime.

 The students will be introduced to advanced methods in structural and molecular biology and biophysics for decoding the cellular protein machinery at atomic resolution, and examine how malfunction of specific components can lead to systemic failure and disease.